RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 Options and arguments to the options, are separated by whitespace.
 A single or double colon is using to clarify options via OptionGroups when there are multiple separate options with the same name.
 Multiple layers of colons may be needed.

-##On the Command-line via a Flag File
+##On the Command-line via an Options File

-Options can also be written in a flag file.
+Options can also be written in a options file (also called a flags file).
 In this file, put one option on each line, still using the colon or double colon is using to specify the layers.
 An example options file appears below.

 ```
  -database /home/yiliu/Programing/branches/rosetta_database